Explore expert tips on how to find affordable home insurance in Mesa, Arizona.

 Why you can trust The Zebra

 Home insurance is an important investment for any homeowner.
 Along with your personal property, homeowners insurance covers your dwelling in the event of many perils, including theft, fire, wind damage, and vandalism.
 Given the relatively frequent occurrence of these incidents and the significant cost of replacing a home, insurance coverage is a solid investment.
 The average homeowners policy costs $110 per month in Mesa, Arizona.
+This is less than what the average American pays for home insurance.

 The cost of homeowners insurance depends on myriad factors, including the value of the dwelling, the value of your personal items, and the materials used to construct the home.
 The location of your home can also influence how much you pay for homeowners insurance.
 Some areas are more susceptible to perils like fire, hail, frozen pipes, volcanoes, or other hazards.
 These can make your insurance policy even more expensive.